My office is room 1007 in Natural Science, and you can often find me in room 1009 or 1016.

 My email is joseph.mckay at purchase.edu

-Office hours are TBD.
+Office hours are Tuesday 11 - 1 pm.

 Learning to program gives you power.
 Behind every electronic device you touch there's some kind of language and logic controlling that device.
 Someone wrote the code that controls your daily activities, and being able to tap into that is awesome.
 Perhaps with a little knowledge you can take back some of your electronics?
 Gradually re-claim ownership over your world?
-This is truer now than ever - there's a reason the "typical" programmer is a white guy.

 Programming for Visual Artists is designed for art students to learn how to write code, and hopefully be able to incorporate that knowledge into your practice.
 Many of you may have gravitated towards the arts because you do not (think) you have a natural aptitude with computers, and especially math.
-Well, there's some good news, being a good computer programmer != being good at math. ( != means NOT EQUAL).
+Well, there's some good news, being a good computer programmer != being good at math. ( != means NOT EQUAL ).

 Learning how to program is really frustrating.
 If your History paper has a couple words spelled wrong you'll probably still get a good grade, but if your program has words spelled wrong it many not work at all, or worse it may "sort of" work but then crash at just the wrong time.
 Chasing down errors (debugging) is a huge part of programming at all levels.
 No software ever goes public truly "bug-free".